 Precautions to Take

 Job searching can be challenging and time-consuming.
-After all, you’ve applied for dozens of jobs and have finally heard back from an employer that wants to interview you via chat.
+After all, you’ve applied for dozens of jobs and have finally heard back from an employer that wants to interview you via chat or video conferencing software.
 The thought of turning this down might be difficult, but it may also be the safest decision.
-Protect yourself from chat interview scams by doing ample research.
+Protect yourself from job interview scams by doing ample research.
 The more you know about the companies that contact you about doing an interview, the better prepared you will be to tackle any red flags head-on.

 You can also suggest an alternative interview method.
 After you have conducted research, if you find that the opportunity appears to be legit, propose that you and the employer interview via video or in-person.
 You can let the employer know that you are interested in the opportunity but would appreciate having the chance to showcase your skills and abilities in person.